Decommunization in Ukraine: Reforms following the Russian invasion of Ukraine

 On 27 April 2022 (during the Russian invasion of Ukraine), the 27 foot Soviet-era bronze statue under the People's Friendship Arch in Kyiv, representing Russian–Ukrainian friendship, was removed by order of Mayor of Kyiv Vitali Klitschko.

 The Motherland Monument in Kyiv in 2002 with the Soviet emblem (left), and 2024 with the tryzub (right).

 On 1 August 2023, the Soviet emblem was removed from the Motherland Monument (part of the National Museum of the History of Ukraine in the Second World War) in Kyiv.
-Its replacement, the Ukrainian Trident, was fully installed on 23 August 2023 (the day before Independence Day of Ukraine).
-The monument was also renamed to Mother Ukraine.
+Its replacement, the Ukrainian Trident, was fully installed on 24 August 2023 (the Independence Day of Ukraine).
+The monument was also renamed to Mother-Ukraine.

 On 24 October 2023 President Volodymyr Zelenskyy signed Law No. 8263 that abolished the concept of urban-type settlements in Ukraine.
 Law No. 8263 was meant to facilitate "de-Sovietization of the procedure for solving certain issues of the administrative and territorial system of Ukraine."

 On 30 January 2024, the governor of Lviv Oblast said that the region was the first in Ukraine to remove all of its communist-era monuments.

-Criticism
+Criticism and reception

 The Ukrainian SSR emblem seen in top of the city hall in Kharkiv.

 On 18 May 2015, the OSCE expressed concern that the laws could negatively impact the freedom of the press in Ukraine.
 The OSCE also regretted what it perceived as a lack of opportunity of civil society to participate in public discussions about the laws.

 The Kharkiv Human Rights Protection Group stated (in May 2015) the laws "(one of which) effectively criminalizes public expression of views held by many Ukrainians".

-On 18 December 2015, the Venice Commission stated that Ukraine's decommunization laws did not comply with European legislative standards.
+On 18 December 2015, the Venice Commission stated that Ukraine's decommunization laws did not comply with the laws of the Council of Europe.
 It was in particular critical about the banning of communist parties.

 In April 2015, Russian lawmakers claimed that it was "cynical" to put communist and Nazi symbol on par with each other, and Russian-backed paramilitaries have condemned the law.
 The then leader and head of the self-proclaimed Donetsk People's Republic Alexander Zakharchenko stated in late February 2016 that when renamed cities "return under our jurisdiction", they would be renamed to their pre-decommunized name.

 In his February 2022 Address concerning the events in Ukraine, Putin claimed that Ukraine's decommunization does not make any sense because "modern Ukraine was created by communist Russia, and specifically Lenin".
 Vitaly Chervonenko from the BBC noted how Putin's statement was a lie due to independent Ukrainian state formations of 1917–1920 and Kyiv's war with Lenin's Bolshevik government, whose purpose was to include Ukraine in Bolshevik Russia.